 |7||Silo||Silk sweeping in a silo||1 ton/time|

-No, the sprocket is the fastest to wear out due to working under high temperatures and lots of dirt.
+No, the sprocket is the fastest to wear out due to working under high temperatures and dirt.

 Next is the exhaust fan because the fan blades are easy to collect dust; in addition, in the coffee dust for a long time, there will be a layer of glue that causes the dust to stick to the layers and cause the fan blades to jam, leading to the burning of the exhaust fan motor of the coffee roaster.